 Hand Arendall Harrison Sale is deeply committed to improving access to justice for the citizens in the communities we serve.
 Our lawyers participate and hold leadership roles in several pro bono programs and bar association charitable foundations, and our lawyers are encouraged to provide pro bono legal services where they are needed.
 Hand Arendall Harrison Sale associates receive billable credit for pro bono work and often gain valuable experience at an earlier stage in their careers thanks to their pro bono matters.
 Several of our Mobile lawyers serve as volunteer lawyers for the South Alabama Volunteer Lawyers Program by volunteering at legal advice clinics and taking individual client matters.

 Several of our lawyers have been recognized for their pro bono service.
 Mobile lawyers Buzzy Riis, Bob Riccio, Wes Hunter, Paul Beckmann, Craig Campbell, and Neil Johnston have been recognized by the South Alabama Volunteer Lawyers program.
-In 2006, Douglas J. Sale was awarded the Florida Bar President’s Pro Bono Service Award for the 14th Judicial Circuit and Julia Maddalena was awarded the Florida Bar President’s Pro Bono Service Award 2018-2019.
+In 2006, Douglas J. Sale was awarded the Florida Bar President’s Pro Bono Service Award for the 14th Judicial Circuit, Dion Moniz was award the Pro Bono Public Service award in 2007, and Julia Maddalena was awarded the Florida Bar President’s Pro Bono Service Award 2018-2019.
 And in 2015, Bradley Hargett earned the Alabama State Bar’s Student Pro Bono Award.
 Lisa Cooper is a past President and current member of the Board of Directors of the South Alabama Volunteer Lawyers Program board, and Christine Hart currently serves as an Officer-at-Large for the Board of Directors of the South Alabama Volunteer Lawyers Program.

 Hand Arendall Harrison Sale was named Pro Bono Law Firm of the Year by the Alabama State Bar in 2002.